-Adam Greenfield advises clients from across industries on complex patent matters, with a particular focus on litigation and licensing issues involving electrical and computer technology.
+Adam Greenfield advises clients across industries on complex patent matters, with a particular focus on litigation and licensing involving electrical and computer technology.

-Drawing on his sophisticated technical knowledge and trial experience, Mr. Greenfield represents domestic and international clients in disputes before key patent venues, including district courts across the United States, the US International Trade Commission (ITC), the Patent Trial and Appeal Board, and the US Court of Appeals for the Federal Circuit.
-His diverse client base encompasses many of the world’s top brands, ranging from global financial institutions to leading companies within the automotive, manufacturing, computer networking, and consumer electronics sectors.
+Drawing on his technical background and trial experience, Mr. Greenfield represents domestic and international clients in key patent venues, including US district courts, the US International Trade Commission (ITC), the Patent Trial and Appeal Board (PTAB), and the US Court of Appeals for the Federal Circuit.
+His clients include many of the world’s top brands, ranging from global financial institutions to leading companies within the automotive, manufacturing, computer networking, and consumer electronics sectors.

 Mr. Greenfield regularly handles multifaceted patent matters complicated by antitrust, false advertising, trade secret, or other issues.
-Mr. Greenfield’s representations also frequently involve standard essential patents and fair, reasonable, and nondiscriminatory licensing.
+His representations also frequently involve standard essential patents and fair, reasonable, and nondiscriminatory (FRAND) licensing.

-Mr. Greenfield offers clients an in-depth knowledge of the patent space, combining a background in electrical engineering and prior experience clerking for Judge Kimberly A. Moore at the US Court of Appeals for the Federal Circuit.
-He helps clients achieve resolutions efficiently and effectively by conducting early case analysis — mindful of avoiding unnecessarily prolonged litigation when possible.
+Mr. Greenfield offers clients in-depth knowledge of the patent space, combining a background in electrical engineering and prior experience clerking for Judge Kimberly Moore at the US Court of Appeals for the Federal Circuit.
+He helps clients achieve favorable resolutions efficiently by conducting early case analysis and avoiding unnecessarily prolonged litigation when possible.

 Mr. Greenfield has earned broad industry recognition for his practice work.
 His honors include: